e-Spirit/firstspirit-module-gradle-plugin/README.md

 fsProvidedCompile | Same as the usual compileOnly configuration - the dependency and all transitive dependencies are not added to the FSM archive. fsProvidedRuntime | Same scope as the usual runtime dependency.
 Use if you want to do some kind of integration testing without FirstSpirit server.

-Dependencies with other scopes then these (for example the regular compile scope) are not treated as a resource to be used for module.xml file generation.
+Dependencies with other scopes than these (for example the regular compile scope) are not treated as a resource to be used for module.xml file generation.
 That means if you use compile scope, you can compile your source files against it like in any other project, but the resource won't be listed in the module.xml.

 ### Example